 * Step Three: Under COVID-19 conditions, all new employees must take the mandatory COVID-19 training, and sign the UVM Green & Gold Promise.
 Employees working at UVM facilities must also submit a daily Health Check to ensure the health and safety of all employees is maintained.
 For more information, please see the COVID-19 Employee Information website.
 The website includes links to the training module, Green & Gold Promise, forms, and resources related to COVID-19.

 Staff Exit Interviews

-The exit interview process is intended to provide employees who are voluntarily leaving the University with the opportunity to provide feedback on culture, job satisfaction, benefits & pay offerings.
-The purpose of the exit interview is to gain insight into where there is opportunity to promote employee job satisfaction.
-The University of Vermont encourages exiting employees to be as honest as possible.
-Information collected during exit interviews will allow the University of Vermont a unique perspective on organizational performance and employee satisfaction.
+The exit interview process provides employees who voluntarily leave UVM with the opportunity to give feedback on culture, job satisfaction, benefits & pay offerings.
+The purpose of the exit interview is to gain insight into opportunities to enhance employee job satisfaction and organizational performance.

 Staff Exit Interview Survey

 The exit interview survey has been established in the Lime Survey tool.
 Human Resource Operations will send an individualized survey link via email to staff employees who have retired or voluntarily resigned from the University.
 Emails will be sent semi-monthly.

 Note: The staff exit interview survey has been established in Lime Survey tool.
 The link above includes a listing of material within the survey.

 In support of the new process, we have created a professional development workshop entitled “The Art of Exit Interviews.”
 The workshop will be a regular part of Professional Development and Training offerings.
 You can view and register for sessions through PeopleSoft (course number HRS017).